Richard Nixon meets with Mao Zedong in Beijing, Feb. 21, 1972.

 When Kissinger’s plane arrived, the new air stairs were rolled out just like at any other international airport ready to provide ground support for any type of aircraft.

 So there you have it.
-One piece of GSE paves the way, ultimately, for the China we all know today.
+One piece of GSE paved the way for one of the hallmarks of the Nixon Administration.

 Plus, it underscores many of the points raised by Francis Chao in our feature on China’s aviation plans.
-Right now China needs outside vendors to ramp up its insatiable pursuit of all things modern.
+Right now, China needs outside vendors to ramp up its insatiable pursuit of all things modern.
 But only up to a certain point.
-Meanwhile, the country plans on being a builder selling to the aviation market rather than just another consumer.
+Meanwhile, the country diligently plans to be a builder selling to the global aviation market rather than just another consumer with renminbi to spend.

 And all because of one custom-made air stair.